tecton-ai/tecton-parallel-retrieval/README.md

 # Tecton Parallel Retrieval (Experimental)

-Tecton Parallel Retrieval is an experimental feature that allows you to retrieve feature values in parallel, using multiple Databricks Spark clusters.
+Tecton Parallel Retrieval is an experimental feature that allows you to retrieve feature values in parallel, using multiple compute clusters (works for Spark and Rift).
 This feature is currently in alpha and is subject to change.

 This can be found on pypi https://pypi.org/project/tecton-parallel-retrieval/